St. Joseph boys fall in WIAA state championship to Luther Saturday

 “I’m just proud of my boys, they fought hard and showed me they had what it took to be here,” St. Joseph coach Jose Garcia said.
 “I wanted the gold ball, but overall it’s a year I’ll never forget and we’re very blessed.”

-Kenesie, who led the Lancers with 18 points but struggled to 7-18 shooting and only got to the free throw line twice, admitted he was frustrated in the second half when the Lancers couldn’t figure out how to get open looks and couldn’t score consistently.
+Kenesie, who led the Lancers with 18 points but struggled to 7 of 18 shooting and only got to the free throw line twice, admitted he was frustrated in the second half when the Lancers couldn’t figure out how to get open looks and couldn’t score consistently.

 “It was tough, it was hard to get the ball,” Kenesie said.
 “We made the right decisions, trusting my teammates.
 I trusted them.
 It’s just the best we could do.”